pradeepvemulakonda/snomed-groovy/README.md

 5) Each of the Concept and Relationship will be indexed both on the description text as well as the Label.
 6) Concepts will have a "Concept" label.
 7) Relationship will have a specific relationship label.
+8) Use elastic search to make the nodes and relationships searchable by text.

 # MVP:
 Get a Neo4j Database populated with SNOMED-CT international version. (/)